 At the end June 2017 I am going to fulfil a dream which is to attend Richard Wagner’s Der Ring des Nibelungen in Leipzig, Germany.
 I was fortunate enough to hear the four operas that constitute the Ring, performed on four consecutive evenings in the unique setting of Bayreuth.
 This was during the five years I spent in Germany in the mid to late sixties while attending university in Regensburg.
 It was a fascinating time of discoveries for me and of friendship-making.
 My closest university friend’s family were regular visitors to Bayreuth and I was taken there – a young girl freshly arrived from India, whose knowledge of European operatic music was sketchy to say the least!
 Talk about love at first sight.
 I was completely enchanted by The Ring, the strange watery world of the Rhine maidens, stolen rings, dragons and the universal conflict between love and power.
 Above all, the enthralling music and the extraordinary voices soaring above the audience made for a powerful experience which never dimmed for me.

-In Leipzig Das Rheingold and Die Walküre will be performed on two consecutive evenings, one day off, then Siegfried and Gütterdümmerung on two more evenings.
+In Leipzig Das Rheingold and Die Walküre will be performed on two consecutive evenings, one day off, then Siegfried and Götterdümmerung on two more evenings.
 Before the opera cycle begins I will have one day to travel by train to Dessau to visit the Bauhaus sites.
 Can’t wait!

 For a complete change of scene I will spend the day between the performance of Die Walküre and of Siegfried in Wittenberg, Martin Luther’s city, in which he is reputed to have nailed his 95 Theses on the door of the Castle Church – sparking off the Reformation in Europe.
 When I was living and studying in Regensburg, all three cities were in East Germany – the so-called ‘Democratic Republic’ and were difficult to visit.
 Also very little of the truly remarkable restoration of buildings damaged or destroyed during World War II had really got going due to lack of funds and the absence of interest shown by the communist authorities, especially in the case of religious buildings.
 The extraordinary renaissance that has taken place following the Reunification of the country in 1990 is a tribute to the determination of people to restore and to make good the ravages of war.
 In 2010 I had a show in Berlin and I took the opportunity to travel to Dresden and visit, among other places, the recently rebuilt Frauenkirche – talk of the phoenix rising from the flames!
 The incredible sight presented by the famous Dresden skyline which had so delighted Canaletto has been brought back to life – a tribute to the human spirit.
 It is quite unbelievable to look at the awful pictures of the city following the two aerial attacks in February 1945 and see the still ongoing patient restoring/rebuilding of what had been one of the most beautiful cities in Europe.
-I am always amazed by the capacity of the human animal to do evil and yet to show the skills and the determination to repair.
-I look forward to telling you about my experiences in Leipzig and uploading pictures.
+I am always amazed by the capacity of the human animal to do evil and yet to show the skills and the determination to save and repair.

 Dresden’s Frauenkirche –